tranndt/CustomerPurchasePortal/README.md

 - `GET /analyze/{text}` - Analyze sentiment of text

-## � Security Best Practices
+## 🔒 Security Best Practices

 ### API Keys and Credentials

 1. **Never store sensitive information in the repository**
    - API keys, passwords, and connection strings should never be committed to the repository
-   - Use environment variables instead
+   - Use environment variables or secret files instead

 2. **Use the credentials directory for local development**
    - Store API keys in the `credentials/` directory (which is gitignored)